artinmohajeri/Cars-For-Sale-WebScraping-BeautifulSoup-tkinter-sqlite3/README.md

-# pre Advanced Web Scraping Project
+# Advanced Web Scraping Project

 ### This is an upper-intermidiate web scraping project using *(beautifulsoup4, tkinter, ttkbootstrap, sqlite3 and requests_html)* libraries
 ##### I used ttkbootstrap to have a more modern look in my app.